Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 The syntax highlighting is based on the file type and file extension, so if you save a file with an incorrect extension (e.g. using .txt for a JavaScript file) it may not display the correct color-coding.
 For text files that are not for a specific programming language, it will simply display as plain text

-### Revisions
+### Commits

-This view displays the list of revisions that have been committed for the current file:
+This view displays the list of commits that have been committed for the current file:

 ![](img/Source_Code_398.png)

-Each revision in the list is displayed with its name, the name of the person who made the revision, a description of what was changed, the date the change was made and two flags that denote whether the content was changed and/or if any of the properties of the file were changed.
-Clicking on the revision name will take you to the [appropriate revision details page](#source-code-revision-details).
+Each commit in the list is displayed with its name, the name of the person who made the commit, a description of what was changed, the date the change was made and two flags that denote whether the content was changed and/or if any of the properties of the file were changed.
+Clicking on the commit name will take you to the [appropriate commit details page](../Commits/#commit-details).

 ### Associations